 We’ll see if this executive order will be more supported by the pews.
 Exit polls have shown that Donald Trump has earned 4 out of 5 white evangelical Christians and most white Catholics by successfully mining the concern of many voters regarding national security and fear of Muslims.

 Churchgoers were divided concerning this matter in interviews on Sunday.
-They were also dealing with the question if giving priority to Christians is actually supported by Christian teachings.
-Both sides said “love thy neighbor” means a commandment to embrace all people as well as defending one’s actual neighbors from harm.
+They were also dealing with the question of whether giving priority to Christians is actually supported by Christian teachings.
+Both sides said “love thy neighbor” means a commandment to embrace all people as well as defend one’s actual neighbors from harm.

 The native Nigerian Nmachi Abengowe cited Muslim-on-Christian violence in Africa at the Oak Cliff Bible Fellowship in Dallas, defending President Trump’s preference for Christian refugees.
 He stated that Muslims don’t have peace and that they believe in jihad.
 On the other hand, there’s a piece coming from Jesus Christ, he said.